dagster-io/dagster/MIGRATION.md

 a bare Python type to be usable in contexts that expect dagster types, such as an `InputDefinition` or `OutputDefinition`.

-Any user that had been programatically creating dagster types and was forced to decorate classes in local scope using `@dagster_type` and return that class should instead just create a `DagsterType` directly.
+Any user that had been programmatically creating dagster types and was forced to decorate classes in local scope using `@dagster_type` and return that class should instead just create a `DagsterType` directly.